 Clockwise, which is the direction we went, takes you up a steep path through the forest, getting you to the top quicker and allowing you to walk at a gentle downhill slope back down along the elevated coastline.

 Definitely a tourism highlight in our list of Bruny Island activities.
+South Bruny National Park is a real gem.

 6) Take a Scenic Flight Over Bruny Island